21priyanshuuu/Codeshastra-XI-GitGoneWild/README.md

 # 🗳️ Blockchain-Based Voting System

-A secure, transparent, and privacy-preserving voting platform built during [Hackathon Name] using cutting-edge technologies like **Zero-Knowledge Proofs**, **Geo-Fenced Voting**, **MFA**, and **Smart Contracts**.
+A secure, transparent, and privacy-preserving voting platform built during Codeshastra using cutting-edge technologies like **Zero-Knowledge Proofs**, **Geo-Fenced Voting**, **MFA**, and **Smart Contracts**.
 This system ensures vote integrity, privacy, and verifiability for modern democratic processes.

 ## 🚀 Features